 How’s your job hunt journey going?
 Do you need help in writing your own resume to land an interview?
 Perhaps a list of resume guidelines will help you draft an amazing resume that can attract any employer.
-A resume is the first line of defense for your education, experience, and accomplishments.
-It serves as a self-marketing tool that if done correctly will lead to a plethora of interviews and potential job offers.
-Each resume that is sent to a respective firm should be concise, grammatically perfect, detailed and truthful.
-Failure to follow the established guidelines will result in your resume being added to the increasingly growing garbage bin.
-Please ensure you comply with these generally accepted resume guidelines.
+A resume is your first line of defense to relay your professional background.
+It serves as a self-marketing tool that can lead to a plethora of interviews and potential job offers.
+Each resume you send to a respective firm should be concise, grammatically perfect, detailed and truthful.
+Failure to follow the proven resume guidelines will kill your chance to grab the job prospect.
+So, you must comply with these resume guidelines to secure an interview.

-For experienced job candidates, educational achievements are sometimes omitted to include more career experience.
-This can be a mistake if the job applied for has an education requirement.
+For experienced job runners, career experiences matter instead of educational achievements.
+However, this can be a mistake if the job applied for has an education requirement.
 You cannot assume that a human resource professional can guess that you have a Master of Business Administration from Duke University.
-By always including this field you fully complete your presentation to the employer.
+By always including this field, you help your employer to know the basic details they need.

 These nationally recognized certifications put you at high demand.
-Make sure your certifications are placed properly on the resume for an added edge.
+Make sure to place your certifications properly on the resume for an added edge.

 True story: My personal cell phone was at one point ringing three times a day for a man named Elliot.
-The calls were from a few fortune 500 companies and plenty of mid sized respectable businesses.
-Poor Elliot didn’t include his e-mail address on his resume and after I informed the employers they had the wrong phone information his job search came to an avoidable end.
-All relevant contact information should be included on your resume.
+The calls were from a few fortune 500 companies and plenty of mid-sized upright businesses.
+Poor Elliot didn’t include his e-mail address on his resume.
+I informed the employers they had the wrong phone number and his job search came to an obvious end.
+All relevant contact info should be included on your resume.
 Resist using gimmicky e-mail addresses like firstname.lastname@example.org and instead create a professional account for your job search (i.e. email@example.com).
 Keep it professional!

 Reasons for leaving previous jobs

-This topic will undoubtedly arise if you are given an interview.
-That would be the proper venue to discuss past experiences and reasons for termination from previous assignments.
-Using First Person.
-“I” should only be used in the formal interview.
-Never use it on your resume to describe an accomplishment (i.e. I developed the new training process for departmental colleagues)
+This topic will undoubtedly arise during an interview.
+That would be the proper venue to discuss your previous experiences and reasons for termination from previous assignments.

-Being a good republican or democrat may earn you high social status in some circles, but including “staunch republican/democrat” will potentially alienate your resume before it is fully reviewed.
-Work is a place where management is constantly trying to get its workforce to cooperate and use teamwork.
-Boasting political affiliations have the potential to polarize.
+Being a good republican or democrat may earn you high social status in some circles.
+But including “staunch republican/democrat” will potentially alienate your resume before it is fully reviewed.
+Work is a place where management is constantly trying to get its workforce to unite and use teamwork.
+Boasting political connections have the potential to polarize.

-This information should NEVER be placed in a professional resume.
+You should NEVER place this personal info in a professional resume.
 Let your skills and experience do the talking.
 If you are qualified for the position and are 22 or 65, your age should never enter the equation.
 How you ace the interview is enough to relay your age and the skills they need from you.